telerik/kendo-ui-core/docs/api/javascript/ui/treelist.md

 ### columns.command.name `String`

 The name of the command.
-The built-in commands are "edit", "createChild" and "destroy".
-When set to a custom value, it is rendered as a `data-command` attribute.
+The built-in command names are "edit", "createChild" and "destroy".
+Check the [`columns.command`](#configuration-columns.command) section for additional important information.
+When set to a custom value, the `name` is rendered as a `data-command` attribute.

 #### Example - set the command name